akuyper/HW2-glms/README.md

 ## Overview

-In this homework, you will demonstrate the application and understanding of generalized linear models methods to situtations where we have a dichotomous outcome, a polytomous outcome, and count data.
+In this homework, you will demonstrate the understanding and application of generalized linear models to situations where we have a dichotomous outcome, a polytomous outcome, and count data.

 ## Submission Instructions